toddlipcon/kudu-ts/README.md

 # Kudu TS

-Kudu TS is a metrics and time series database built on Apache Kudu (incubating).
+Kudu TS is a metrics and time series database built on Apache Kudu.
 Kudu's focus on real time data ingestion combined with fast scans makes it an ideal platform for storing and querying time series data.
 Kudu TS includes connectors for popular metrics and alerting tools.